 It started as a desire to make sure she didn't inhale any harmful fumes.
 Then I didn't want her to lick any toxic chemicals off the floor, and so it evolved.
 I infused my own oils and learned how to make my own calendula salve, and it's healed diaper rashes, kitchen burns (me! not the baby!), been my lip balm - you name it.
 My daughter also had eczema as a result of food allergies.
 Well, I made a lotion for that.
 It healed her dry skin, and made her more comfortable while my diet got in sync with her tummy.

-Now, almost six years later, I make our household cleaners, lotions, deodorant, baby supplies and everything you see in my shop.
+Now, more than six years later, I make our household cleaners, lotions, deodorant, baby supplies, first aid needs and everything you see in my shop.
 My passion is coming alongside families - especially mothers and children - to empower them to regain and maintain optimum health.

-Fast forward through 2 kids in 4 years, and God has brought us to the best state in which to be studying herbs.
+Fast forward through 2 kids in 4 years (now 3 kids in 6 years), and God has brought us to the best state in which to be studying herbs.
 We now live a short drive away from the amazing Rosemary Gladstar, and only a bit farther from Susun Weed.
 Amazing!!
 And Vermont is rich with herbalism.
 The two are almost synonymous!
 I began formal studies in 2015, and am making my way through the next 3 years or so of course work before opening a clinic for women and children.

-My goal is to become a Clinical Herbalist, focusing on women and children, perhaps with a "sub specialty," if you will, in functional nutrition, since the last six years I've had to learn so much of that just to feed my family!
-I'm studying slowly but surely, like that we'll known little engine chugging up the mountain.
+My goal is to become a Community Herbalist, focusing on women and children, perhaps with a "sub specialty," if you will, in functional nutrition, since the last six years I've had to learn so much of that just to feed my family!
+I'm studying slowly but surely, like that well known little engine chugging up the mountain.

 I hope you enjoyed my little "girl meets mother nature" story.
 It's been a labor of love for my family, and I truly enjoy sharing it with all of you.